dbrook/bci_show_semanticui/README.md

 1. Acquire the new show directory and floorplan.
 1. Convert the directory into a CSV file, with the fields in the following order:
+    1. TIP: Zoom your floorplan so a standard booth width is around 42 pixels!
     1. Booth Number (as it appears on the directory)
     1. Type of Booth: "activity", "admin", or "vendor"
     1. Vendor Name / Activity Name / Admin Type.
 For booths that appear twice, try and unify